Fine Art Painting

 Easel Painting

 This form, like panel painting, was a form of studio art but used canvas as a support rather than wood panels.
 Canvas was both lighter and less expensive than panels, and required no special priming with gesso and other materials.
 From the Baroque era onwards (1600) oil on canvas became the preferred form of painting throughout Europe.
-It was particularly popular with the new bourgeois patrons of art (eg. portraiture) for home display.
+It was particularly popular with new bourgeois patrons in 17th century Dutch painting (1600-80), notably in the form of portraiture, still life and genre works.

 Manuscript Illumination